TracyChacon/Algorithms-and-Data-Structures/Markov Chains/readme.md

-# Markov Chains using Python (Code may be provided upoon request)
+# Markov Chains using Python (Code may be provided upon request)
 ## Overview
 While researching how to fix a missing head issue in git, I was presented with a challenge from Google.
 The challenge was to solve a problem but there no mention of using Markov chains, a type of mathematical model that can be used to predict future states based on current states.
 I had never heard of Markov chains before, but I was intrigued by the challenge and decided to give it a try.